lghuy05/lghuy05/README.md

 <h2 align="left">Hi 👋!
-My name is Huy Luong and I'm a prospective and passionate software engineer, from Vietnam</h2>
+My name is Huy Luong and I'm a prospective and passionate software engineer</h2>

 ###